-Our net proceeds from this offering will be approximately \$86.2 million (approximately \$100.5 million if the underwriters' option to purchase additional shares is exercised in full), in each case after deducting underwriting discounts and estimated offering expenses.
+Our net proceeds from this offering will be approximately \$ million (approximately million if the underwriters' option to purchase additional shares is exercised in full).

 We plan to use the net proceeds we receive from this offering for general corporate purposes, which may include working capital, capital expenditures, financing costs related to the purchase, launch and operation of ViaSat-1 or any future satellite, or other potential acquisitions.
 See "Use of Proceeds" for additional information.
 Pending application of the net proceeds as described above, we may use all or a portion of the net proceeds to repay outstanding borrowings under our Credit Facility.